platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 // highlight-end
 ```

-And then let's attach the `likeQuote` function to the click event for each
+And then let us attach the `likeQuote` function to the click event for each
 like quote component on our listing page.
 We can do this by adding a little
 extra code inside the `<script>` block in **`src/pages/index.astro`**: